-The British Prime Minister Theresa May insists the deal is in the UK national interest and delivers on the result of the June 2016 referendum.
+The British Prime Minister Theresa May insists the deal negotiated with the EU is in the UK national interest and delivers on the result of the June 2016 referendum.
 Its supporters argue it’s a sensible compromise, while the EU and many in business say it’s vital to avoid a chaotic exit.